 The flavor combinations soon became an instant hit among the locals and are now enjoyed even more so by Southern Cuisine lovers, especially since the advent of the internet and the millions of food blogs sharing it still to this day!

-- 1 teaspoon each sea salt and black pepper (more or less to taste)
+- sea salt and black pepper (more or less to taste)

 - ½-1 packet Au Jus seasoning